danderflieger/AHRS_SB_F405-Adafruit_Feather_M4_CAN/README.md

 Connects to a "Speedy Bee F405 Wing APP" radio controlled Airplane flight controller to collect AHRS data:
 [https://www.speedybee.com/speedybee-f405-wing-app-fixed-wing-flight-controller/](https://www.speedybee.com/speedybee-f405-wing-app-fixed-wing-flight-controller/)

-The code is specifically for an "Adafruit Feather M4 CAN Express with ATSAME51" board, which has a built-in CAN transceiver and a beefy Cortex M4 chip (which does floating point math):
+The code is specifically for an "Adafruit Feather M4 CAN Express with ATSAME51" board, which has a built-in CAN transceiver and a beefy Cortex M4 chip:
 [https://www.adafruit.com/product/4759](https://www.adafruit.com/product/4759)

 ## Flight controller configuration